hasan-raza-01/Customer-Support-System/README.md

-# Customer Support System for Modern Buisnesses/Organizations
+# SupportBot: A RAG‑Powered Customer Support Chatbot

 A production-grade, end-to-end Retrieval-Augmented Generation (RAG) chatbot engineered for modern  buisnesses and organizations.
 By harnessing real customer reviews and cutting-edge generative AI, this system delivers accurate, empathetic support—24/7, at scale.